LAX moving taxi, rideshare pickups away from terminals

+FILE - In this Nov.
+2, 2013 file photo lighted pylons line the entrance to Los Angeles International Airport in Los Angeles.
+At the end of the month, travelers will not be able to hail a rideshare or taxi ... more

-LOS ANGELES (AP) — At the end of the month, travelers will not be able to hail a rideshare or taxi outside terminals at Los Angeles International Airport.
+LOS ANGELES (AP) — At the end of the month, travelers will not be able to catch a rideshare or taxi outside terminals at Los Angeles International Airport.

-LAX announced Friday that travelers will instead have to take shuttles or walk to a special location outside the central terminal area where they can be picked up.
+LAX announced Friday that passengers will instead have to take shuttles or walk to a special location outside the central terminal area where they can be picked up.

 The move is aimed at relieving congestion on the central road as construction picks up during a $14 billion improvement program.